lilactown/flex/README.md

 with the latest value if it is dereferenced.

 If an error occurs inside of a flex transaction, all changes are rolled back and no signals are updated.
-If a change to one reagent atom results in an error, the atom and any dependent signals are left in that state while the computation that errored is not.
+If you are updating a group of ratoms in reagent, if any error occurs in between updates then you can end up in a state where some of the ratoms are up to date and others are not.

 #### Scheduling